der-dittsche/dreadderino1987/README.md

 ### more and more and more

 - 📫 How to reach me: by Mail or at my [LinkedIn Profil](https://www.linkedin.com/in/sascha-dietrich-0a9600162/)<br>
-- 😄 Pronouns: Hey Ditsche, what's up <br>
+- 😄 Pronouns: Hey Dittsche, what's up <br>
 - ⚡ Fun fact: semi professional guitar player.
 Not perfect, but funny :-)